Azure-Samples/media-services-v3-dotnet/AudioAnalytics/AudioAnalyzer/README.md

 * Required Assemblies

-- Azure.Storage.Blobs
+* Azure.Storage.Blobs
-- Microsoft.Azure.EventGrid
+* Microsoft.Azure.EventGrid
-- Microsoft.Azure.EventHubs
+* Microsoft.Azure.EventHubs
-- Microsoft.Azure.EventHubs.Processor
+* Microsoft.Azure.EventHubs.Processor
-- Microsoft.Azure.Management.Media
+* Microsoft.Azure.Management.Media
-- Microsoft.Extensions.Configuration
+* Microsoft.Extensions.Configuration
-- Microsoft.Extensions.Configuration.EnvironmentVariables
+* Microsoft.Extensions.Configuration.EnvironmentVariables
-- Microsoft.Extensions.Configuration.Json
+* Microsoft.Extensions.Configuration.Json
-- Microsoft.Identity.Client
+* Microsoft.Identity.Client

 * An Azure Media Services account.
 See the steps described in [Create a Media Services account](https://docs.microsoft.com/azure/media-services/latest/create-account-cli-quickstart).

 ## Build and run

 Update **appsettings.json** in the project folder OR create a **.env file** at the root of the solution with your account settings.
 Please choose one of these two methods.
+For more information, see [Access APIs](https://docs.microsoft.com/en-us/azure/media-services/latest/access-api-howto).
 Then build and run the sample in Visual Studio or VS Code.

 ### appsettings.json